-Community Engagement announces faculty grant opportunities to support community engaged scholarship (also referred to as engaged scholarship, defined below).
+Community Relations & University Engagement (CRUE) announces faculty grant opportunities to support community engaged scholarship (CES; also referred to as engaged scholarship, defined below).
 All California State University San Marcos faculty are eligible to apply.
-Awards will range from $2,000 - $5,000, based on the proposal and budget specifications.

 Community Engaged Scholarship (CES) is centered on a mutually-beneficial collaboration between the university and a community partner outside the academy.
 The purpose of the collaboration is to bring together the specialized knowledge of the university with the specialized knowledge of the community to generate new knowledge that is applied to solve critical issues of interest to both.
 CES meets the needs of the community partner as defined and expressed by the partner, with measurable outcomes.
 The collaborative work is characterized by robust participation by both the university and community partners and results are disseminated to all partners and beyond.